Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Governing Equations

-The above formulation by construction results in equal wall-stress components ($\tau_{w,x} = \tau_{w,z}$), which made the wall-stress predictions of the wall-model highly sensitive to the choice of the local $x$-$z$ coordinates.
-We propose the following modification to the assumed viscous sublayer profile such that consistent results are obtained with arbitrary choices of the local wall-parallel coordinates.
+With the above formulation, we observed that the wall-stress predictions of the wall model were highly sensitive to the choice of the local $x$-$z$ coordinates.
+This anomaly was traced to the inconsistent asymptotic behavior of the sublayer velocity profile near the wall.
+The desired asymptotic behavior of the velocity near the wall is given by the Taylor series expansion as,